kennedyford/website/README.md

 This is the source code for my personal website.
 You can visit it at www.kennedyford.xyz It is currently quite simplistic and is a work in progress.

 It is currently being hosted through Netlify.
-My URL is using the Netlify DNS and I am pulling the code through Netlify from this repository.
+My URL is using the Netlify DNS and I am pulling the code to Netlify from this repository.